UN appoints a former Dutch deputy premier and Mideast expert as its Gaza humanitarian coordinator

 -

-Stock market today: Wall Street inches higher at the start of a holiday-shortened week
+Stock market today: Wall Street ends higher at the start of a holiday-shortened week

-Stocks moved modestly higher Tuesday, extending Wall Street's winning ways in recent weeks, as the market kicked off what's expected to be a quiet, holiday-shortened week of trading.
+Stocks notched more gains Tuesday as Wall Street kicked off what's expected to be a quiet, holiday-shortened week of trading.

 -